Early Development Instrument

 What is the Early Development Instrument?

-The Early Development Instrument (EDI) is an early child development questionnaire developed by Dr. Dan Offord and Dr. Magdalena Janus at the Offord Centre for Child Studies at McMaster University.
+The Early Development Instrument (EDI) is a questionnaire developed by Dr. Dan Offord and Dr. Magdalena Janus at the Offord Centre for Child Studies at McMaster University.

 The questionnaire has 104 questions and measures five core areas of early child development that are known to be good predictors of adult health, education and social outcomes.

 Looking at Populations Not Individuals

 Although Kindergarten teachers complete an EDI questionnaire for each of their students, the results are not used to evaluate individual children, nor are they used to rank teachers, neighbourhoods, schools or school districts in any way.
 The EDI is a population-level research tool.
 As such, it measures developmental change or trends in populations of children at varied geographies: provincial, regional and neighbourhood.

 The questions on the EDI measure core areas of early child development that are known to be good predictors of adult health, education and social outcomes.
 By evaluating data gathered from the EDI questionnaire, researchers are able to measure population-based vulnerability rates by geographical area.
 As a research institute that focuses on population health, our definition of child vulnerability refers to the portion of the population which, without additional support and care, may experience future challenges in school and society.
 HELP’s Vulnerability on the EDI fact sheet provides specific information about vulnerability.